SCOTT SIMON, HOST:

 AMOS: The civil war has resumed.
 There was a lull after the August 21st attacks.
 But the regime has been back up in the air.
 They hit a hospital in northern Syria.
 There has been fighting across the country.
 One battle that's gotten quite a bit of attention is because of the headlines.
 And they're very provocative - looked on in Congress as this debate was happening about whether the U.S. Congress would back strikes against Syria.

 And here's the headline: Christians Flee Village Where Syrians Speak the Language of Jesus.
 And I'm talking about the historic village of Ma'loula, and Syrians there actually still do speak Aramaic.
 And it's been spared from the fighting since the beginning of the conflict.
 Built into a hillside, there's two monasteries there.
 But fighting broke out on September 4th.
 An Islamist group known as the Nusra Front - this is a group linked to al-Qaida - sent a suicide bomber to blow up an army checkpoint.
 And then a coalition of rebels, including more moderate local rebels, also entered the town.
 And the fighting's been going on ever since.

 SIMON: Anybody clearly in control?

 AMOS: At the moment, no. Both the rebels and the regime are outside of the town.
-It's interesting about this place; it's not particularly strategic but when the rebels entered the town, they were aware that they had a perception problem because all sides went into full propaganda mode.
+It's very interesting about this place; it's not particularly strategic, but when the rebels entered the town, they were aware that they had a perception problem, because all sides went into full propaganda mode.
 The local rebels posted videos showing how they helped the local Christians.
-Even Nusra Front posted a video showing a commander urging his men not to harm the churches.
-Well, Syrian state television countered with a number of interviews with Christians who said the rebels had forced them to convert, had burned the churches.
+Even Nusra Front posted a video showing a commander urging his men not to harm the churches, while Syrian state television countered with a number of interviews with Christians who said the rebels had forced them to convert, had burned the churches.